junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 There is no way to change the weakness in the blood.
 Protect the child from malaria and other diseases and infections that can bring on a ‘crisis’.
 Take the child for regular monthly visits to a health worker for an examination and medicines.

-  ♦ **Malaria.** In areas where malaria is common, the child should have regular malaria medicines to help prevent the disease (see p.
-363).
-Add to this a daily dose of folic acid (p.
-392) to help build up the blood.
+  ♦ **Malaria.** In areas where malaria is common, the child should have regular malaria medicines to help prevent the disease (see [page 363](#page-363)).
+Add to this a daily dose of folic acid ([page 392](#page-392)) to help build up the blood.
 Iron medicine (ferrous sulfate) is not usually necessary.

   ♦ **Infections.** The child should be vaccinated against measles, whooping cough, and tuberculosis at the earliest recommended time.
 If the child shows signs of fever, cough, diarrhea, passing urine too often, or pains in the belly, legs or arms, take him to a health worker as soon as possible.
 Antibiotics may be necessary.
-Give plenty of water to drink, and acetaminophen (p.
-379) for pain in the bones.
+Give plenty of water to drink, and acetaminophen ([page 379](#page-379)) for pain in the bones.

   ♦ **Avoid exposure to cold.** Keep warm with a blanket at night when necessary.
 Use a foam mattress if possible.